FusionAuth/fusionauth-site/_drafts/download-install-linux-tutorial.md

 <img class="aligncenter size-full wp-image-8210" src="" alt="Download and Install FusionAuth Search" width="1200" height="591">

-We will be using <a href="https://www.gnu.org/software/wget/" >Wget</a> to download the packages.
+We will be using [Wget](https://www.gnu.org/software/wget/ "Jump to Wget site") to download the packages.
 If you do not have the command line tool Wget available you may optionally download the packages via a browser and transfer them to the target system.

 First, you’ll want to right-click on the file and copy the destination to your clipboard.
 Then, paste it at the end of your Wget command.
 Once you have the backend bundle downloaded, repeat the same steps for the search engine files.